pockerman/qubit-notes/how_to/2021-07-07-point-to-point-communication-with-mpi.md

 - ```MPI_Send``` must specify the process rank of the destination.
 No wildcard exists.

-<a href="2021-06-24-object-communication-with-mpi.md">qubit-note: Object Communication with MPI</a> shows how to communicate user defined types
+<a href="2021-06-24-object-communication-with-mpi.md">qubit-note: MPI Series 5/ Object Communication with MPI</a> shows how to communicate user defined types
-with MPI. <a href="2021-07-08-p2p-communication-modes-with-mpi.md">qubit-note: P2P Communication Modes with MPI</a> discusses further communication modes for P2P transactions with MPI.
+with MPI. <a href="2021-07-08-p2p-communication-modes-with-mpi.md">qubit-note: MPI Series 4/ P2P Communication Modes with MPI</a> discusses further communication modes for P2P transactions with MPI.

 ## References